themagicalmammal/howtolinux/README.md

 ```bash
 sudo apt install -f && sudo apt dist-upgrade
 ```
-### Why use apt not apt-get?
+### Why use apt, not apt-get?
 **Ans.** Apt was made according to an end-user perspective.
 It mostly does everything apt-get does.
 So for normal users, apt-get is not useful.
 But, for a developer that writes scripts and does automation, like writing a Dockerfile to build images, they would prefer apt-get over apt.

 ### Difference b/w upgrade and dist-upgrade
-When you run apt upgrade, it only upgrades that which has a new release available to the platform, as defined in /etc/apt/sources.list or in /etc/apt/sources.list.d/. <br /> <br />
+When you run the apt upgrade, it only upgrades that which has a new release available to the platform, as defined in /etc/apt/sources.list or in /etc/apt/sources.list.d/. <br /> <br />

-However, when you run apt dist-upgrade, it will intelligently install or remove packages as needed, in order to complete the upgrade.
+However, when you run apt dist-upgrade, it will intelligently install or remove packages as needed, to complete the upgrade.
 Dist-upgrade has a smart conflict resolution system, so it will attempt to upgrade the most important packages, at the expense of those deemed less important.
-But, this might be dangerous because it removes files might eventually break the system.
+But, this might be dangerous because it removes files that might eventually break the system.

 ### Updating your recovery (Pop Os)
-If you upgrade to a newer release the recovery also needs to be upgraded, you can do a it via Terminal. <br />
+If you upgrade to a newer release the recovery also needs to be upgraded, you can do it via Terminal. <br />
 ```bash
 pop-upgrade recovery upgrade from-release
 ```